beachmachine/django-jython/docs/database-backends.rst

 django-jython to help you create your JNDI configuration.

 Deploy your application as normal.
-It won't work (raising a JNDI exception telling you that "the jdbc name is not bound in this Context"), but we will fix that now.
+It won't work (raising a JNDI exception telling you that *the jdbc name is not bound in this Context*), but we will fix that now.
 Use the ``jndiconfig`` management command to get a sample context XML file to set up your data source::